For general information:

 Full Time - This course is only available full time.

-9 Assessed Modules plus an individual project carried out in the department.
-All modules are compulsory except Formal Specification, Topics in Privacy & Security, and Mobile Device Application Development.
-Students will be able to choose one of these modules.
+8 Assessed Modules plus an individual project carried out in the department.
+All modules are compulsory except Formal Specification, Topics in Privacy & Security, Mobile Device Application Development and Evolutionary Computation.
+You will only be able to choose one of these modules.

 You can also choose to apply for one of our internships, which will begin when you have finished your course.
 Find out more about the scheme.